 This course offers a general introduction to the history of the Church up to the year 787.
-Emphasis will be placed on the main ecclesiastical and theological issues and personalities and on the study of certain key texts.
-Special attention will be given to the history and role of the Ecumenical Patriarchate.
+Emphasis will be placed on the main ecclesiastical and

-CHST 5022: Church History II/The Ecumenical Patriarchate 3 Credits
+CHST 5022: Church History II/The Ecumenical Patriarchate

 This course is designed to introduce students to the institutions, personalities, and religious and theological expressions of Church life from the medieval period to the present.
 Special attention will be given to the history and role of the Ecumenical Patriarchate.